Rensselaer Iron Works on Hudson River Rensselaer Iron Works logo Rensselaer Iron Works west end

 It would be a stretch to say that Troy's Rensselaer Iron Works was the Los Alamos of its day.
 But the cluster of dark red brick buildings on the Hudson helped revolutionize naval warfare.
-With so much history within its walls, it deserved a far kinder fate than slow-motion immolation.
+With so much history within its walls, the Works deserved a far kinder fate than slow-motion immolation.

 Rensselaer Iron Works rolling mill